seqeralabs/nf-training-intro/README.md

 ### The background

 In the different sections of this tutorial, we will explore how to run an existing classification model using OpenAI's Contrastive Language–Image Pre-training ([CLIP](https://openai.com/research/clip)).
-It is a versatile tool to understand and classify images based on natural language descriptions.
+It is a versatile tool that can understand and classify images based on natural language descriptions.
 Again don't worry, the previous sentence is a mouthful of random words to most of us - all will become clear as we progress through the tutorial!

 ### The challenge